Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "Somebody called Sister Yiini.
 I don’t think the Mother-Supreme gets to make her own phone calls."

 "Oh."
 That was a little disappointing.
-"Well… yeah!
+"Well... yeah!
 Of course!
 If Yulna wants to see me I always have time for her."

 "Thought you’d say that," Allison grinned, and returned to the call.
-"Yeah, she’s available… Wow.
+"Yeah, she’s available...
+Wow.
 Really?
-Uh… two hours, I guess?"
+Uh... two hours, I guess?"
 She met Xiù’s eye and was given a nod.
 "Yeah, two hours...
-Uh… yeah.
+Uh... yeah.
 Yeah, I’ll come as well if I’m invited.
 Thanks."

 "I wonder what’s up?"
 Xiù mused as she set their breakfast down on the table.

-"She’s sending a shuttle out for us, so I doubt it’s a social call…" Allison washed her hands before sitting down.
+"She’s sending a shuttle out for us, so I doubt it’s a social call..."
+Allison washed her hands before sitting down.

-"The Mother-Supreme doesn’t get social calls…" Xiù sighed.
+"The Mother-Supreme doesn’t get social calls..."
+Xiù sighed.

-"That…doesn’t sound good."
+"That... doesn’t sound good."

-"It’s a whole… thing.
+"It’s a whole... thing.
 Giymuy told me over those weird biscuits she liked, it’s not a job you can set aside.
-You can quit, but otherwise… in a way you *are* the Clan of Females.
+You can quit, but otherwise... in a way you *are* the Clan of Females.
 Yulna would never have chosen it for herself."

-"I always figure the people in charge shouldn’t want to be…" Allison said as she picked up her breakfast.
+"I always figure the people in charge shouldn’t want to be..."
+Allison said as she picked up her breakfast.

 Xiù sighed.
-"Maybe… Yulna’s kinda like an aunt to me, but… between us, I worry if maybe Giymuy made a mistake."
+"Maybe...
+Yulna’s kinda like an aunt to me, but... between us, I worry if maybe Giymuy made a mistake."

 "Because of Daar."

-"Yulna was always one to, um… to do or say whatever was on her mind.
+"Yulna was always one to, um... to do or say whatever was on her mind.
 Straightforward.
 Blunt.
 A lot like you, really.
-But, um…"
+But, um..."

 "Right.
 I’d be a shitty President."
 Allison nodded and took a huge bite out of her breakfast muffin.